FREE UK Mainland Delivery

 Person concentrating during pilates

-Leading on from that, the actual Pilates exercises themselves can host a wide selection of benefits too.
+Building on that, the Pilates exercises themselves can offer a wide range of benefits.
 It’s not all about strength and core work, as it may come across.
-The idea of Pilates shares a connection with yoga in that it’s suggested that the physical body and the mental state should complement each other and work together.
-That makes sure you’re doing the best for your health that you possibly can be.
+The idea of Pilates is connected to yoga, as it suggests that the physical body and the mental state should complement each other and work together.
+That makes sure you’re doing the best you can for your health.

-The mental state idea means you can help yourself to channel thoughts and feelings that you have been experiencing outside of the exercise and deal with them in a healthy and productive way if this works for you.
+The mental state idea means you can help yourself channel thoughts and feelings you have been experiencing outside the exercise and deal with them in a healthy, productive way, if this works for you.
 It’s one of the biggest ways to get the mental benefits of exercise.
 Add that to the physical, and you’re onto a serious push into better health.

 Strength Building